TomLXXVI/pyberryplc-platform/README.md

 A specific `Rotator` is attached to a `StepperMotor` instance via the `attach_rotator()` method.

 Stepper motors are driven by pulse trains on the STEP pin, with pulse timing calculated internally.
 For synchronized multi-motor control, use multiprocessing: each motor runs in a separate process.
-The `process.py` module in the `driver` subpackage provides `MotionProfileProcess` (for single motion profiles) and `TrajectoryProcess` (for planar trajectories).
+The `process.py` module in the `controller` subpackage provides `MPMCProcess` (for single motion profiles) and `SPMCProcess` (step pulse motor control for planar trajectories).
 Communication between motor processes and the PLC (master process) uses a `Pipe` object.
 Both classes utilize a `TwoStageProfileRotator`, separating pulse train calculation (`preprocess()`) from rotation execution (`rotate()`).